Office of Financial Aid

 For financial aid purposes, to be eligible for financial aid students must be making satisfactory academic progress.
 The Office of Financial Aid will determine aid eligibility by using the following criteria.

-• Students must successfully pass a minimum 67% of all accumulated attempted credits.
+- Students must successfully pass a minimum of 67% of all accumulated attempted credits.

-• The courses that are taken into consideration when calculating attempted credits include developmental, audits, all accepted transfer credits and each repeated course.
+- The courses that are taken into consideration when calculating attempted credits include developmental courses, audits, all accepted transfer credits and each repeated course.
 Grades of PT, CS, E, I, AW, W, TW, NA and F are also counted.
 Repeating courses to get a higher passing grade will negatively affect your completion rate.

 Students must maintain a minimum cumulative 2.0 GPA by the end of each academic year unless otherwise stated and documented.

 Having an academic standing consistent with the graduation requirement could mean you use an escalating grade point standard instead of a fixed one.
 For example, a school using a 4-point scale can require students to have a 2.0 average by graduation but allow their average to be lower earlier in their academic career.
 MSU must be able to document that the student's average is consistent with the academic standards required for graduation.

 MSU may grant appeals for students who fail this standard due to personal injury or illness, the death of a relative, or other special circumstances.
 The required cumulative GPA is as followed for all undergraduates and their classification based off of the student's earned credits.